 Preparation of the financial statements in accordance with IFRS requires the company's executive management and Board of directors to make estimations and assessments as well as to make assumptions that affect application of the accounting policies and the reported amounts of assets, liabilities, income and expenses.
 These estimations and assessments are based on historic experience and other factors that seem reasonable under current conditions.
 The results of these estimations and assessments are then used to establish the reported values of assets and liabilities that are not otherwise clearly documented from other sources.
 The final outcome may deviate from the results of these estimations and assessments.
 The estimations and assessments are revised on a regular basis.
-The effects of changes in estimations are reported in the period in which the changes were made if the changes affected this period only or in the period the changes were made and future periods if the changes affect both the current period and future periods.
+The effects of changes in estimations are reported in the period in which the changes were made and future periods if the changes affect both the current period and future periods.